Fractal geometry predicts dynamic differences in structural and functional connectomes: Methods

-For each of the node-specific measures $X_i$, the network-wide average $\avg{X}$ was computed and used as a global measure in our analysis. \\ \paragraph{Graph-theoretical measures for Functional connectomes} A common approach to analyzing signed networks, particularly in the context of brain connectomes, is to separate the positive and negative sub-networks and examine them independently.
+{\bf Graph-theoretical measures for Functional connectomes.} A common approach to analyzing signed networks, particularly in the context of brain connectomes, is to separate the positive and negative sub-networks and examine them independently.
+More specifically, the two sub-networks are constructed using the modified weights

 This method assumes that nodes exhibiting strong positive correlations (highly co-activated regions) and those with negative correlations (anti-correlated activity) form distinct functional communities.
 By analyzing these sub-networks separately, investigators aim to capture the intrinsic dynamics of cooperative and opposing activity patterns within the network~\cite{tang2023signed}.
 However, this approach implicitly assumes that positive and negative sub-networks can independently encode key aspects of the network's emergent behavior, an approach that has faced scrutiny~\cite{zhan2016importance,zhan2017significance}.
 In this study, we aim to examine the validity of this assumption by exploring the extent to which overall network dynamics are influenced not only by these segregated sub-networks, but also by the intricate interplay between them.
 Therefore, for Functional networks, we separately compute the measures for the positive / negative sub-networks and also for the absolute value of the full functional connectome.
 We will call these the networks associated with the connectome.

-Our findings show significant differences in the equi-M sets generated by the segregated sub-networks.
-This hints towards the fact that the interaction between the positively and negatively correlated regions contribute fundamentally to the emergent properties of the network, rather than simply being an artifact of its structural composition.